Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: An example: Coulomb interaction in graphene

 Below we present our numerical solutions and analyze their physical implications.

 We first analyze the behavior of fermion velocity renormalization.
+For concreteness, here we take the UV cutoff \cite{Elias11} as $\Lambda = 2.0$ eV.
+It is important to emphasize that the solutions are independent of the value of $\Lambda$.
 Here, we choose six different values of $\alpha$: $\alpha=0.4$ (graphene on BN substrate), $\alpha=0.8$ (graphene on SiO$_{2}$ substrate), $\alpha=1.3$, $\alpha=1.7$, $\alpha=2.2$ (suspended graphene), and $\alpha=2.7$.
-After solving the most generic equations given by Eqs.~(\ref{Eq:eqa0}-\ref{Eq:eqm}) without making any approximation, we extract the full energy-momentum dependence of the renormalized velocity $v_{\mathrm{R}}(p)/v = A_{1}(p)/A_{0}(p)$ from the numerical solutions of $A_{0}(p)$ and $A_{1}(p)$ and show the results in Fig.~\ref{renorvelocity}.
-Notice that $m(p)$ has only a zero solution.
+After solving the most generic equations given by Eqs.~(\ref{Eq:eqa0}-\ref{Eq:eqm}) without making any approximation, we extract the full energy-momentum dependence of the renormalized velocity

+from the numerical solutions of $A_{0}(p)$ and $A_{1}(p)$ and show the results in Fig.~\ref{renorvelocity}. $m(p)$ has only a zero solution.
 To the best of our knowledge, the accurate energy-momentum dependence of $v_{\mathrm{R}}(p)$ has never been obtained previously.
 Here it is convenient to introduce the symbol $\varepsilon$ to denote $-ip_{0}$.
 At a fixed $\varepsilon$, $v_{\mathrm{R}}(\mathbf{p})$ exhibits a logarithmic dependence on $|\mathbf{p}|$ within a wide range of $|\mathbf{p}|$.
-It seems incredible that the exact $v_{\mathrm{R}}(\mathbf{p})$ reproduces the same logarithmic behavior obtained by leading-order small-$\alpha$ perturbative calculations.
-This perfectly explains why existing experimental data fit well with the leading-order result in graphene materials that actually have a relatively large $\alpha$ (comparing to $\alpha=1/137$ in QED$_4$).
+These results are qualitatively well consistent with experimental observations of renormalized velocity \cite{Elias11, Lanzara11, Chae12}.
+It seems incredible that the function $v_{\mathrm{R}}(\mathbf{p})$ obtained by solving the exact DS equation of $G(p)$ displays the same logarithmic behavior obtained in first-order ($O(\alpha)$) perturbative calculations.
+This perfectly explains why existing experimental data fit well with the $O(\alpha)$ result in graphene materials that actually have a relatively large $\alpha$ (comparing to $\alpha=1/137$ in QED$_4$).